RefilweSethunya/My-AWS-re-Start-Journey-2025/awsrestart-main/databases/databases-labs/databases-lab-4.md

 ## Takeaways
-When using the BETWEEN operator, the query is easier to read and the operator is inclusive.
-The beginning and ending values are included.<br>
+When using the BETWEEN operator, the query is easier to read and the operator is inclusive i.e. the beginning and ending values are included.<br>
 SQL is not a case-sensitive language.